recho-dev/melody/README.md

 > A chronological editor for coding with piano.

-Pianists and coders have something in common: when they press the keys, things come to life.
-One creates sound, the other creates visuals.

-In the same sense, code and music have something in common: graphical music scores guide musical activity in time, and code executes in time in unique ways.
+Code and music have something in common: graphical music scores guide musical activity in time, and code executes in time in unique ways.

-What if both happened together?
-Let's see—and listen.
+This also means that pianists and coders have something in common: when they press the keys, things come to life.
+One creates sound, the other creates visuals. **What if both happened together?
+Let's see—and listen.**

 ![preview](./img/preview.png)

+## Getting Started

+1. Start coding in the editor on the left
+2. Watch the piano notes fall as you type
+3. Hear the music play in sync with your code
+4. Create visual sketches that respond to the melody
+5. Select different pieces from the dropdown to change the music

+## Features

+- Piano notes automatically play and fall down as you type
+- You can create multiple canvases in one sketch
+- Drag and drop canvases to reorder them
+- Hold `Cmd/Ctrl` to show the outline of the canvas
+- Use `melody.A` to access the current note's amplitude
+- Drag sliders on numbers to adjust values interactively
+- Click color values to open the color picker
+- `Cmd/Ctrl + O/o` to display your face as the background

-## Keyboard Shortcuts
+## Shortcuts

 ### File Management

 - `Cmd/Ctrl + B` - Create new file
-- `Cmd/Ctrl + Left Arrow` - Switch to previous file
+- `Cmd/Ctrl + ←` - Previous file
-- `Cmd/Ctrl + Right Arrow` - Switch to next file
+- `Cmd/Ctrl + →` - Next file

-### Piece Navigation

-- `Cmd/Ctrl + I` - Switch to next piece (cycles through available pieces)

 ### Editor

-- `Cmd/Ctrl + S` - Save current file
+- `Cmd/Ctrl + S` - Save
-- `Cmd/Ctrl + M` - Move piano down
+- `Cmd/Ctrl + M` - Move note circles down
-- `Tab` - Indent code
-- `jj` - Escape (Vim mode, in insert mode)
+- `jj` - Escape (Vim mode)

+### Pieces & Templates

+- `Cmd/Ctrl + I` - Switch piece
+- `Cmd/Ctrl + Shift + 1-2, 9-0` - Code templates

 ### Visual Modes

 - `Cmd/Ctrl + O` - Toggle ASCII mode
 - `Cmd/Ctrl + Shift + O` - Toggle normal mode

-### Code Templates

-- `Cmd/Ctrl + Shift + 1` - Insert template 1 (noise circle)
-- `Cmd/Ctrl + Shift + 2` - Insert template 2 (recursive tree)
-- `Cmd/Ctrl + Shift + 9` - Insert template 3 (welcome message)
-- `Cmd/Ctrl + Shift + 0` - Insert template 4 (warm up message)